 I found this feeling odd (I already have an electric frying pan) but took note of it.
-I knew not to dismiss this inkling, no matter how trivial or irrational it seemed.
+I felt like I shouldn’t dismiss this inkling, no matter how trivial or irrational it seemed.

-I told him I was going back to grab the electric frying pan, he agreed with me.
-I placed it in a shopping trolley and kept shopping.
-We got to the check out, my husband and I looked at each other, as we had to pay for the items including the electric frying pan that we did not need.
-Neither of us hesitated at this point.
-We simply paid for it and walked out of the store.
+When we got to the check out, my husband and I looked at each other and at the electric frying pan that we did not need.
+But neither of us hesitated to complete the purchase at this point.
 We figured the answer will reveal itself.

 A couple of days later, I was talking with a friend.
 She and I were organising a trip away.
 We had been buying items to share for the trip.
-She had bought an electric frying pan a while back, with the intent of bringing it along on our group trips.
+She had bought an electric frying pan a while back (which I knew about), with the intent of bringing it along on our group trips.

-I got to tell her that I found another electric frying pan and had the feeling to buy it, even though I knew she had purchased one and that I already had one too.
-She then admitted that she no longer had her electric frying pan, she had given it to someone else to use.
+I got to tell her that I found another electric frying pan and had the feeling to buy it.
+She then told me that she no longer had her electric frying pan, she had given it to someone else to use.
 The small mystery had revealed itself… My inkling now made sense…

-A group of friends had decided to go away for the weekend.
+On another occasion, a group of friends had decided to go away for the weekend.
 We were a convoy of 2 cars.
-We were to meet more friends at our destination.
 I loaded my things in the small boot of the car I was travelling in.